philippwitte/InnerEye-DeepLearning/docs/building_models.md

    --run_recovery_id=foo_bar:foo_bar_12345_abcd --start_epoch=120
 ```

-Alternatively, to run a model on a single image on your local disc, you can use the script
+Alternatively, to submit an AzureML run to apply a model to a single image on your local disc,
-`submit_for_inference.py`, with a command of this form:
+you can use the script `submit_for_inference.py`, with a command of this form:
 ```shell script
 python InnerEye/Scripts/submit_for_inference.py --image_file ~/somewhere/ct.nii.gz --model_id Prostate:555 \
   --yaml_file ../somewhere_else/train_variables.yml --download_folder ~/my_existing_folder